Elvitegravir, cobicistat, emtricitabine, and tenofovir alafenamide (Oral route)

 el-vi-TEG-ra-vir, koe-BIK-i-stat, em-trye-SYE-ta-been, ten-OF-oh-vir al-a-FEN-a-mide

-Life-threatening and fatal cases of lactic acidosis and severe hepatomegaly with steatosis have occurred with concurrent use of antiretrovirals with nucleoside analogs.
-Elvitegravir/cobicistat/emtricitabine/tenofovir alafenamide is not approved for the treatment of chronic hepatitis B virus (HBV) infection.
-Severe, acute exacerbations of hepatitis B have occurred in patients who are coinfected with HBV and HIV-1 and have discontinued emtricitabine or tenofovir disoproxil fumarate.
-If patients are coinfected with HBV and HIV-1, monitor hepatic function closely for several months or more following the discontinuation of elvitegravir/cobicistat/emtricitabine/tenofovir alafenamide, and consider starting anti-hepatitis B therapy if appropriate .
+Elvitegravir/cobicistat/emtricitabine/tenofovir alafenamide is not approved for the treatment of chronic hepatitis B virus (HBV) infection and safety and efficacy have not been established in patients coinfected with HIV-1 and HBV.
+Severe, acute exacerbations of hepatitis B have occurred in patients who are coinfected with HBV and HIV-1 and have discontinued emtricitabine or tenofovir disoproxil fumarate, and may occur with discontinuation of elvitegravir/cobicistat/emtricitabine/tenofovir alafenamide.
+Monitor hepatic function closely in these patients for at least several months following discontinuation and consider anti-hepatitis B therapy if appropriate .

 Uses of This Medicine: